 The 17-OHP test can be part of a newborn screening programme in some countries..
 A 17-OHP test may be requested whenever an infant has signs and symptoms of adrenal insufficiency or experiences salt-wasting crises.
 Some signs and symptoms may include:

 - Listlessness, lack of energy (lethargy)

 - Low blood pressure

-An infant with CAH may also have ambiguous genitalia, virilisation, acne, or pubic hair.
-This test may sometimes be requested in older children or in adults when the milder form of CAH (late-onset) is suspected.
+An infant with congenital adrenal hyperplasia (CAH) may also have atypical genitalia, virilisation, acne, or pubic hair.
+This test may sometimes be requested in older children or in adults when the milder form of CAH is suspected.
 The 17-OHP test may also be conducted when a girl or woman is experiencing symptoms such as: